 Center of State Government

-Dominating the skyline in all directions, Missouri's state Capitol is a monument to her citizens.
+Dominating the skyline in all directions, Missouri's state Capitol is a monument to its citizens.
 The building rests upon a limestone bluff on the south bank of the Missouri River.
 It is 437 feet long and 300 feet wide at its center.
 The top of the dome towers 262 feet above the basement floor.
 The building, which covers 3 acres and has 500,000 square feet of floor space, is literally a museum of public art, remarkable not only for its quality and abundance, but as a faithful reflection of the themes, events and people of Missouri.

 The present Capitol is the third to stand in Jefferson City.
 The first, built in 1826 when the seat of government moved to the city, measured 40 feet by 60 feet and served as home for Missouri's governors.
 Flames engulfed that building in 1837, but construction of a second and much larger Capitol had already started on a nearby hill.
 This classical Revival structure was enlarged in the late 1880s to accommodate a growing government, but it also burned on Feb.
 5, 1911, in one of the most spectacular fires in Missouri's history.
 Despite the total loss of the building, many state records were saved through the heroic efforts of hundreds of volunteers, prisoners, legislators and public officials.

 A few months later, in a special election held Aug.
 1, 1911, Missourians approved the issuance of $3.5 million in state bonds for a new Capitol.
 New York designers Egerton Swartwout and Evarts Tracy were selected to design the new building, which was officially dedicated on Oct.
 6, 1924.